ryantd42/NY-Legislative-Git/2023/S3216A-2023/bill.md

  TO A COVERED PERSON.
 COVERAGE UNDER THIS  SUBPARAGRAPH  SHALL  NOT  BE SUBJECT  TO  ANY  RESTRICTIONS BASED UPON THE AGE OF THE COVERED PERSON.
- FOR THE PURPOSES OF THIS SUBPARAGRAPH, "IATROGENIC INFERTILITY" MEANS AN IMPAIRMENT OF FERTILITY BY SURGERY,  RADIATION,  CHEMOTHERAPY  OR  OTHER CANCER TREATMENT AFFECTING REPRODUCTIVE ORGANS OR PROCESSES.
+ FOR THE PURPOSES OF THIS SUBPARAGRAPH, "IATROGENIC INFERTILITY" MEANS AN

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08150-01-3
+  LBD08150-02-4
- S. 3216  2
+ S. 3216--A  2

+ IMPAIRMENT OF FERTILITY BY SURGERY,  RADIATION,  CHEMOTHERAPY  OR  OTHER CANCER TREATMENT AFFECTING REPRODUCTIVE ORGANS OR PROCESSES.
   §  3.
 Subsection (s) of section 4303 of the insurance law, as amended by section 2 of part K of chapter 82 of the laws of 2002, is amended  by adding a new paragraph 5 to read as follows: